zumba/json-serializer/README.md

 If you are using composer, install the package [`zumba/json-serializer`](https://packagist.org/packages/zumba/json-serializer).

 ```
-$ composer require wrey75/json-serializer
+$ composer require zumba/json-serializer
 ```

-Or add the `wrey75/json-serializer` directly in your `composer.json` file.
+Or add the `zumba/json-serializer` directly in your `composer.json` file.

 If you are not using composer, you can just copy the files from `src` folder in your project.

-## What's included?

-in addition to the original code, we have support for both MongoId and MongoDate objects.